 This contrasted strongly against stories of success from the United Kingdom which were posted on our blog throughout the year.
-In fact, the Environment Secretary for Scotland announced ambitious plans to exceed the EU targets, for waste management in Scotland.
+In fact, the Environment Secretary for Scotland announced ambitious plans to exceed the EU targets, for Waste in 2008/ waste management in Scotland.
 The new targets amount to 60 percent recycling by 2020 and 70 percent by 2025.
 Also, incineration received a knock as a part of this plan, when it became clear that no more than 25 percent of waste is to be used to generate energy.
 The ultimate target is that they will reduce municipal waste being sent to landfill to just 5 percent by 2025.
 That is quite a target to go for!
 Especially as the easy option of incineration will be severely capped.

 All the time last year, new announcements of new waste collection and massive investment in waste and secondary resource processing facilities planned were being made by the big five waste management companies, and indeed newcomers to the PFI Contracts, especially for the very large big-city contracts.

 PFI Developments for Greater Manchester Waste Disposal Authority in Waste in 2008

 At the start of the year all were surprised that the Greater Manchester Waste Disposal Authority (GMWDA) was still in extended negotiation for its PFI Contract.
 In March we were told that they would very soon be announcing the award.
 However, the end of April arrived before there was a further delay announced.
 Even now the deal is not resolved.